NC State Board of Elections approves RFK Jr.’s political party, denies another

 Independent presidential candidate Robert F. Kennedy Jr. delivers a keynote speech at the FreedomFest Vegas event Friday, July 12, 2024, in Las Vegas.
 (Steve Marcus/Las Vegas Sun via AP)

-RALEIGH — For the third time in a month, North Carolina State Board of Elections met about certifying two proposed political parties that have presidential candidates who want to be included on the November election ballot.
+RALEIGH — For the third time in a month, the North Carolina State Board of Elections met about certifying two proposed political parties that have presidential candidates who want to be included on the November election ballot.

 The board voted to certify the We The People Party — with candidate Robert Kennedy Jr. — while denying candidate Cornell West’s Justice For All Party.